dh1tw/remoteAudio/README.md

 ```

+By default the standard input / output devices defined in your OS will be used.

+### Configuration

 Both, the server and the client provide extensive configuration possibilities,
 either through a configuration file (TOML|YAML|JSON), typically located in
 your home directory `/home/your_user/.remoteAudio.toml`. or through pflags.

-An example configuration file is included in the repository.
+An example configuration file named ```.remoteAudio.toml```is included in the
+repository.

 All parameters can be set through pflags.
 The following *example* shows the
 options for ```$ remoteAudio server mqtt --help```: